 Receiving a dental crown can be a daunting experience.
 It can be necessary for a variety of reasons.
 Crowns are often used to protect a weakened tooth or to hold together a cracked tooth.
 It can help restore a tooth that is already broken.
 A crown can support a tooth that has received a large filling or has been severely worn down.
 It can also be cosmetic to cover a dental implant or to cover a misshaped tooth.

 Whatever the reason, a crown can be an important part of your dental health as a way to deal with troublesome teeth.
+When in need of dental crowns in Calgary, trust Bite Dental Works for reliable assistance.
 We are here to help you with any questions you have about crowns at our Calgary dentist.
+You can also count on us for a wide range of services including dental check-ups, porcelain veneers and cosmetic dentistry.

 A dental crown can come in a variety of materials: